comicomi/git/README.md

     * female
   6. ageRange - represents the age range of the currently logged in Facebook user based on the information about user's birthday.
 The following four possible values are defined for this attribute:
-    * teenagers
+    * teenagers - users under the age of 19
-    * youngAdults
+    * youngAdults - users between the age of 19 and 25
-    * adults
+    * adults - users between the age of 25 and 34
-    * seriousAdults
+    * seriousAdults - users above the age of 34
-  7. time - represents the time when currently logged in Facebook user has updated the currently used profile picture no matter if it is new (just uploaded) or not (reused)
+  7. time - represents part of the day time when currently logged in Facebook user has updated the currently used profile picture no matter if it is new (just uploaded) or not (reused).
+This information is defined based on the information about the time of updating current profile picture.
+Five possible values are defined for this attribute and those include the
+following:
+    * morning - user updated his profile picture between 5:00AM and 11:00AM
+    * midday - user updated his profile picutre between 11:00AM and 4:00PM
+    * afternoon - user updated his profile picture between 4:00PM and 9:00PM
+    * night - user updated his profile picture between 9:00PM and 2:00AM
+    * lateNight - user updated his profile picture between 2:00AM and 5:00AM
   8. noticed - represents weather the current profile picture of currently logged in Facebook user is noticed by his Facebook friends or not.
-This attribute has two possible values:
+This attribute has been calculated using the information provided by the first and the second attribute considered and it has two possible values:
     * noticed
     * unnoticed